Airy limit for $\beta$-additions through Dunkl operators: Asymptotics

+From the above algorithm, one can see that each $(E,\vec{q})\in \mathcal{I}$ provides an equivalence class of configurations $(E,\vec{q}')\sim (E,\vec{q})$, indexed by the $2^{|J_{I}|}$ elements in $\{I,II\}^{|J_{I}|}$.
+Moreover, each $(E,\vec{q}')$ is grouped with a unique element in $\mathcal{I}$.
+If a main variable $x_{i}$ is of Type II in $(E,\vec{q}')$, the extra jump at time $C_{a_{i}-1}+\tau_{i}$ gives a minus sign in the weight, so the weights of the grouped configurations are of opposite sign.
+Because of this, the inner cancellation of weights in each equivalence class resolves the blow-up issue.
+We give a more detailed discussion in the next section.

+\begin{example} The configurations with $I_{1}=(V,I)$ in Example \ref{ex:scalingissue1} will be grouped with configurations that have two jumps, with $I_{1}=(V,II)$, which looks as follows:

-where the red dashed line indicates the block for some $z_i$, $i\ne 1,2$.
-Note to the left of $C_1$ we have kept the same weird jump location and height (but have changed the index) and we have added a new weird jump to the right of $C_1$ at the unique location that can send the block to zero.
+Here the red dashed line indicates the block for some $x_i$, $i\ne 1,2$.
+Note that to the left of $C_1$ we have kept the same jump location and height (but have changed the index) and we have added a new jump to the right of $C_1$ at the unique location that can send the block to zero.
+In addition, the weights of these two types of configurations are of opposite signs, and their sum is of order $O(1)$ when $N\rightarrow\infty$.

 \end{example}